 Earphones or headphones are strongly recommended to prevent sound echoing and to allow you to fully focus on the conversation with your therapist.

 High speed internet: Internet with a bandwidth of at least 10 mbps is recommended for highest quality and to prevent connection issues.
 To check your internet connection, Google search “internet speed test” and click on the blue button that says “Run Speed Test.”
-If it shows your wifi is under 10mbps, you may want to restart your router or discuss an alternative option with your provider, such as a phone call.
+If it shows your wifi is under 10mbps, you may want to restart your router or discuss an alternative option with your therapist, such as a phone call.

 Your phone as backup: Have your fully-charged phone next to you as back up, in case of any technical difficulties which may require you to switch to a phone call or a different video call platform.